ahmedmeshref/trivia-app/backend/README.md

     `curl -X POST http://127.0.0.1:5000/questions -H "Content-Type: application/json" -d '{"question": "Do you love Coding?", "answer": "yes", "category": 1, "difficulty": 3}'`

     > Note: all the fields required (question, answer, category, difficulty) should specified on the request body.
+If one or more fields are missing, a 400 error will eb   returned.

 - Response:
     - Returns json object with a list of question objects, success value, new_plant_id, total_questions, and current_category value.